 - Happens quite a bit in The Jungle Book, e. g.
 "Chil the kite", "Mowgli the frog", "Tabaqui, the dish-licker", "Darzee, the tailor-bird", and "Chuchundra, the musk-rat".
 Mowgli was made up by Kipling, the others are words from Indian languages.

-- Smallville: Girl of the Week Kyla Willowbrook calls Clark the "Naman", and then tells him it means Messiah.
+- Smallville: In "Skinwalker", Girl of the Week Kyla Willowbrook calls Clark the "Naman", and then tells him it means Messiah.

 - Star Trek in general does this a lot, especially in the later series.
 Ordinarily justifiable, with all the different races and societies mingling together... until you remember the Universal Translator, which apparently considers certain cultural concepts to be proper names or something.
 Enterprise has the translator technology in its most primitive form, though the show still has moments of this trope.